gradle/github-dependency-submission-demo/README.md

 Note that all dependencies reported by the action will be tagged with <code>Detected by **GitHub Dependency Graph Gradle Plugin**</code>.

-# Reviewing vulnerabilities reported for this repository
+# Viewing vulnerabilities reported for this repository

 After executing the `dependency-submission` workflow, the repository has 5 current Dependabot alerts for vulnerable dependencies.
 These are not publicly visible in the repo, but here is the list:

 <img width="800" alt="image" src="https://github.com/gradle/github-dependency-submission-demo/assets/179734/1e9905c6-d1cf-40ea-bdc1-d42b70eafefe">

+# Fixing dependency vulnerabilities

+Vulnerable dependencies can be included in your project via a number of different mechanisms, each requiring a different fix.
 In the following sections we will step through the process of investigating, isolating and addressing different types of vulnerabilities.

 - [Updating a direct dependency to non-vulnerable version](#updating-a-direct-dependency-to-non-vulnerable-version)